SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/xas.md

 	exit

-# '+' Path syntax:
+#  Path deliniation syntax:

-Given that SBTCVM is meant to be portable, XAS uses a special operator for path delination:
+SBTCVM XAS (and other SBTCVM utilities) will accept either a `+` or a `/` for deliniating paths

-For example say we have a TROM APP directory called `SOMEAPP` in `VMUSER`, and we have our `auto_main.xas` file call a secondary xas script we have there. picture it looking like so:
+For example say we have a TROM APP directory called `SOMEAPP` in `vmuser`, and we have our `auto_main.xas` file call a secondary xas script we have there. picture it looking like so: